Published on

 3. Tuning: .NET offers more tuning options; Go's GC is simpler with fewer knobs.

-4. Pause Times: Go generally achieves shorter pause times, crucial for certain applications.
+4. Pause Times: Go generally achieves shorter pause times.

 5. Memory Overhead: .NET's GC can use more memory due to its generational nature.